-We love baking chicken in foil for its ease and moist, tender results.
-When you wrap chicken with ingredients like bell peppers, potatoes, or pineapple in foil, you have a no-fuss meal with very little clean-up.
+We love baking chicken wrapped in aluminum foil for its ease and moist, tender results.
+When you wrap the chicken with ingredients like bell peppers, potatoes, or pineapple in foil, you will have a no-fuss meal with a short prep time and very little clean-up.

 Today, we’ve compiled a quick primer on baking chicken in foil.
 We’ll cover: